nikuleo/github-stars-backup/README.md

 [简体中文](README.zh_CN.md)

-## Github starred repo backup
+## backup GitHub starred repos
-This application can backup your starred github repos save as YAML file.
+This application can backup your starred GitHub repos, saving them as a YAML file.
 YAML file structure like this:
 ```YAML
 - repo name: DRQN_Stock_Trading